Exceptional Care for You and Your Baby

 -

 We’re here to help you navigate the ups and downs of breastfeeding.
-We understand that the journey isn’t always easy and may not look like what you envisioned.
+We understand that the journey isn’t always easy and may not look how you envisioned.
 Feel confident knowing that our team of certified lactation consultants is here for you every step of the way, from working on latching techniques to troubleshooting clogged ducts, supply issues and more.

 Certified Lactation Consultants to Guide You

 Our lactation consultants want every new mother leaving our hospitals to approach breastfeeding with confidence.
-That’s why we have several lactation consultants available for consultations every day of the week by appointment, and who can follow up with you after discharge.
+That’s why we have several lactation consultants available for consultations every day of the week by appointment and who can follow up with you after discharge.

 We also continuously train our team of nurses on the latest breastfeeding techniques — taking great care to comply with the Baby-Friendly Hospital Initiative, a joint effort by the World Health Organization (WHO) and United Nations Children's Fund (UNICEF) that encourages hospitals to teach successful feeding skills.
 Together, we'll work one-on-one with you to achieve successful breastfeeding.